 Why Are Public Arrest Records Online?

 This has long been the case, but for many years arrest records were not easily accessible.
 To find a record, the average member of the public had to go to the courthouse in the county that the arrest occurred and conduct a search.

 Records Easily Accessible Online

 Today, it is easy for anyone to run an online search to see whether another person has been arrested anywhere in the United States.

 The entity had to dedicate employees and other resources to help individuals locate, copy, and process payment for the records.
-Information technology now allows the government to largely automate that process by transferring the records online and provides users with search, download, and easy payment capabilities.
+Information technology allows the government to largely automate that process.
+By transferring the records online and provides users with search, download, and easy payment capabilities.

 For these and other reasons, government entities are increasingly publishing their public records, including arrest records, online.
 Typically, to search government posted records, you still have to go to the individual government’s site and perform the search.

-Companies use technology to pull arrest information from multiple government sites and other databases and aggregate that data so that all records can be combed in a single search.
+Companies use technology to pull arrest information from multiple government sites, databases, and aggregate that data.
+So that all records can be combed in a single search.

-Some of these companies only disclose the arrest records upon payment by an interested individual.
+Furthermore, some of these companies only disclose the arrest records upon payment by an interested individual.
 Other companies, however, use aggregated data to disseminate individuals’ mug shots and basic arrest information, providing open access through a basic Google, Yahoo, or Bing search.